-Recently opened to the public, Cañada de la Virgen is a pre-Columbian archaeological site about 10 miles southwest of San Miguel.
+Cañada de la Virgen is a pre-Columbian archaeological site about 10 miles southwest of San Miguel.
+You should add it to your list to visit when you are in town.

 The construction of these pyramids is attributed to the Toltec-Chichimec people that formed part of a larger social organization that was linked to a Toltec political system and Toltec expansion.